Tacticstechnical

 Frequently asked questions

-- Yes: high confidence across 6 sources (score: 13.0/35).
-2 are platform-official: the strongest possible signal.
-No contradicting evidence found.
+Yes: high confidence across 8 sources (score: 12.0/35).
+4 are platform-official: the strongest possible signal.
+2 sources contradict this: see the contradicting evidence section before acting.

-- The 6 sources use official platform documentation and controlled experiments and observational studies.
+The 8 sources use official platform documentation and observational studies and controlled experiments.
 All sources are listed with direct links in the Sources section below.

 Sources